 She performed at the Sydney Cricket Ground and Woolloongabba for the Commonwealth Bank Test Cricket Series between Pakistan and Australia which was broadcast live worldwide with audience capacity of half billion viewers.

 Early this year, Ayșe and pianist Patrick Keith presented a concert series in Çanakkale and Ankara, Turkey.
 In May, she returned to the Sydney Opera House to present a recital series concert, Les Chemins de l'Amour, with pianist Andrea Katz.
 She was also invited to present a concert that same month at the Mersin International Music Festival, where she was joined by pianist Ashley Hribar.
 In June, Ayșe was the guest artist in 2x20, presented by Andrew Bukenya at Sydney's Angel Place City Recital Hall.
-She will also appear as guest soloist with Excelsis, performing Karl Jenkins' Stabat Mater, conducted by Tom Buchanan, in Melbourne’s St Patrick’s Cathedral.
+She has performed as guest soloist with Excelsis, conducted by Tom Buchanan, in Melbourne’s St Patrick’s Cathedral and with the Australian Welsh Male Choir at Beleura House in Mornington Peninsula.
+In September, she returned to the Sydney Opera House to present Songs for Refugees to a capacity audience.

 Ayșe has released two CDs.
 The first of these, called Love and Life and with Evgeny Ukhanov, features Schumann’s Frauenliebe und Leben and Wagner’s Wesendonck Lieder, and is released through Taslig Records.
 The second CD, called Çanakkale-Gallipoli Songs, with pianist Patrick Keith et al., features commissioned works for voice and piano by Australian, New Zealand and Turkish composers, and is released through Wirripang.